mrcsmcl/team4gdd/development-timeline.md

 # Production Plan and Details

 This plan accounts for a smaller development team, extending timelines to ensure quality while balancing the team’s workload.
 It includes detailed phases, tasks, and milestones, spread over a realistic schedule.

 ---

+**Total Duration:** ~24-30 months, with flexibility for iteration and unforeseen challenges.

+---